ICE Resin® is the signature, proprietary product of Susan Lenart Kazmer, LLC.

-ICE Resin should never be heated as its being mixed, poured or curing.
-No torch, no craft heat gun.
+ICE Resin® should never be heated as its being mixed, poured or curing.
+No torch, no craft heat gun, no UV light.

 Iced Enamels™ were expressly developed for creative people who enjoy the look of torch-fired or kiln-fired enamels as much as we do.
 Combine our Enamel Medium with our quick-melting Relique powders and solidify with a craft heat gun for beautiful mixed-media metalwork in minutes.
 Seal with a thin coat of ICE ResinÒ to create a permanent Cold Enameling bond that will never rub off or fade over time.
 Use Iced Enamels™ in our new mixed metal bezels or on our Talisman Silhouettes for art that lasts lifetimes.

 Our Iced Enamels™ program is a unique, custom formulated, proprietary Cold Enameling system for permanent adhesion of color on metal.
 Our custom system of enameling powders, enameling medium and ICE Resin® work symbiotically to create a permanent, jeweler’s grade bond of color on all types of metals, from precious metals to base metals.